Weeshlow/docktor/relay/README.md

 # Build
 Pre-Alpha build.
-Still working on all configuration options.
+Still working on all of the configuration options.

 # Usage